vyshnav99/PAC-MAN-game/README.md

 # pac-man
 Vanilla javaScript Game with HTML and CSS

-A super simple walkthourgh to coding Pac-Man in vanilla JavaScript, HTML and CSS. .
+A super simple walkthourgh to coding Pac-Man in vanilla JavaScript, HTML and CSS.

 I have kept the styling at a bare miniumum for you to go wild and make it your own.
-Please tag me as I would LOVE to see your game!!!

 ### Inbuilt JavaScript functions I have used: